 Human Origins/Evolutionary Theory

 Human origins is a significant area of physical anthropology and a topic with which a Wheaton anthropology major should have some exposure/familiarity.
-Toward that end anthropology majors need to take one course covering some aspect of origins and/or evolutionary theory to complete the major.
-Students may take one of the following courses to fulfill that requirement:
+Toward that end anthropology majors are recommended to take one of the following courses: BIOL 351, SCI 301, SCI 302, SCI 303, or SCI 311.